RU

 A distinctive feature of MCPs and MCP-detectors is their high sensitivity to electron flux, ions, fast response time resulting from the short (subnanosecond) electron transit time, and low dark count density.

-Possible applications for MCPs include:
+Possible applications for MCPs

 VTC Baspik manufactures microchannel plates with 4, 5, 6, 8, 10 μm channels of different designs: circular, square, rectangular, with a central hole, complex configurations and different overall dimensions.
 Channel diameter variation does not exceed 1%.
 It is also possible to apply various coatings (CsI, KBr, MgO, Au) on the MCP surface and produce them in a variety of overall dimensions.